influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 ```

 ## Basic Flux syntax
-The code blocks below provide commands that illustrate the basic syntax of Flux
+The code blocks below provide commands that illustrate the basic syntax of Flux.
-that should be run in the `influx` shell in Flux mode.
+Run these commands in the `influx` CLI's Flux REPL.

 ### Simple expressions
-Flux is a scripting language and so basic expressions are supported.
+Flux is a scripting language that supports basic expressions.
-For example here is a simple addition:
+For example, simple addition:

 ```js
 > 1 + 1